By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Golden poop is even brighter than healthier-looking poop, and the inside is, as it says, golden!
 It will have a nice yellow tint and look like a golden nugget!
 Perfect.

-You can help your rabbit produce good poo by feeding them with lots of hay that help produce normal poo and cecotropes.
-Here’s a tip, you can match the minimum amount of hay you feed your rabbit by their body size!
-That’s how much hay your rabbit needs to have at a minimum every day.
+You can help your rabbit produce golden poo by feeding them lots of fresh hay that help produce normal poo and cecotropes.

 Whenever you find your rabbit dirty, gently clean the rabbit’s butt with warm water and dry it.
 If you find maggots on their poopy butt, always consult the vet as soon as possible.